Athletic Training

 How we’re different

-As a result, you’ll see athletic training through a new lens and will experience a wide variety of opportunities to make a broad impact.
+We are dedicated to helping students succeed and reach their goals.
+Being part of the program will help you see athletic training through a new lens and will experience a wide variety of opportunities to make a broad impact.

 Kim Hannigan, PhD, ATC